Home » Dinner » Beef and lamb recipes » Grilled lamb loin chops with garlic and rosemary

 Ingredients

-• 3 lbs. lamb loin chops, about 8 pieces
+• 3 pounds lamb loin chops about 8 pieces

-• 1 tbsp. kosher salt (I use Diamond Crystal)
+• 1 tablespoon kosher salt I use Diamond Crystal

-• rind of 1 lemon, yellow part only
+• 1 – 2 tablespoons lemon zest yellow part only

 Instructions

-1. In a small bowl, combine minced garlic, dried rosemary, kosher salt, black pepper, lemon rind and oil.
+• In a small bowl, combine minced garlic, rosemary, kosher salt, black pepper, lemon zest and oil.

-3. Seal the bag and move lamb chops around to coat in marinade.
-Refrigerate for 4 - 24 hours.
+• Seal the bag and massage lamb chops to coat in marinade.
+Refrigerate for 4 – 24 hours.

-4. Preheat grill to medium high heat (about 400°F / 200°C).
-Pat lamb chops with paper towels to remove most of the marinade.
+• Preheat grill to medium high heat (about 400°F / 200°C).
+Pat lamb chops with paper towels to remove excess marinade. *see note

-6. Remove from heat and let rest for 3 - 5 minutes before eating.
+• Remove from heat and let the chops rest for 3 – 5 minutes before eating.

 Notes

-For best results, allow lamb to marinate at least 4 hours, up to 24 hours.
-That being said, even 30 minutes will give you some flavor on the outside of your lamb.
-It just won't have the time to penetrate below the surface.
+• For best results, allow lamb to marinate at least 4 hours, up to 24 hours.
+That being said, if you only have 30 minutes, do what you can.
+We’ve all forgotten to plan ahead.
+Don’t sweat it.

 Thanks for stopping by!
 Have a delicious day 🙂